-According to our ramen expert contact who we will refer to as Y, who ate about 400 ramen bowls a year in their heyday.
-According to Y, the current trend in the world of ramen world is “re-import.”
+According to our ramen expert contact who we will refer to as Yuki, who ate about 400 ramen bowls a year in their heyday.
+According to Yuki, the current trend in the world of ramen world is “re-import.”

 Furthermore, Japanese ramen is getting recognized as its own genre of cuisine, made evident by Nakiryu, a ramen shop in Tokyo’s Otsuka, being awarded one Michelin star for the second consecutive year.
 Nakiryu is featured in both the Michelin Guide Tokyo 2017 and 2018.